Skip to main content

 5. No Guaranteed Consistency

-LLMs may evaluate identical segments differently:
+LLMs may evaluate identical segments differently depending on position in the batch:

 Segment A at position 10: "No errors found" Same segment at position 50: "Minor style issue flagged"